MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

     --name $AKS_CLUSTER_NAME
 ```

-2. Let's take a look at what was deployed by listing all the nodes in your cluster.
+2. You can see what was deployed by listing all the nodes in your cluster.
 Use the ```kubectl``` get nodes command to list all the nodes.

 ```Bash
 kubectl get nodes
 ```

 You'll see a list of your cluster's nodes.
-Here's an example.
+Here's an example:

 ```Ouput
 NAME                                STATUS   ROLES   AGE  VERSION